Overview

 Navigate through the case files to investigate the psychological and social motives behind cybercrime.

-Project brief – why study cybercrime motivation?
+Why study cybercrime motivation?

 Cybercrime is one of the fastest-growing forms of crime in Canada.
 Understanding why people become cybercriminals helps us design better prevention, education, and policies.